scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

         writer.addpages(r.pages)
     writer.write("output.pdf")

-While you don't lose the form data per se, you lose rendering information and hence the combined PDF fails to show the fields.
+While the form data still exists in the output file, the rendering information is lost. and won't show when displayed or printed.
 The problem comes from the fact that the written PDF does not have an interactive form dictionary (see §12.7.2 of the PDF 1.7 specification).
 In particular the interactive forms dictionary contains the boolean